Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-06/week-06-minutes.md

 ### **Code Contributions and Code Reviews Assignment**
 - isolation & build server: excellent
 - TA summary
-  - commits that were really small (they cluttered up the repository)
+  - commits that were tiny (they cluttered up the repository)
   - review
     - we have description in some MRs but need to be more detailed
-    - it's not good to have 8 issues solved by a MR
+    - it's not good to have 8 issues solved by an MR
     - comments should be more challenging, more like a conversation (spam comments from WP on GitLab)
   - isolation: good
   - technology: later today